-Senior Arts Practicum (2650)
+Senior Arts Practicum (2650) Gr.
+12 | 1st or 2nd Semester | .5 Credit

 Throughout the semester, students enrolled in Senior Arts Practicum will work with the faculty of the Fine Arts Department to create and perform/present a project which crosses the visual and performing arts.
 This is an advanced course that asks students to call upon knowledge from Fine Arts classes taken previously, as well as experiences from extra-curriculars in the Arts.
 The course will serve as an independent study which will be overseen by the Fine Arts Chair.
 Students are expected to complete and document at least 60 hours to receive credit for the course.
 Hours can include, but are not limited to, working with the instructor(s), creating, planning and performing/presenting your project.
-Prerequisite- Students must have completed all required fine arts credits as well as participated in at least three Arts extracurriculars between their freshman and junior years.
+Prerequisite: Students must have completed all required fine arts credits as well as participated in at least three Arts extracurriculars between their freshman and junior years.